Jayesh-Vadnere/Instagram_User_Analytics/README.md

 ![](SQL/I10.PNG)

 ### Insights:
-• Kenton_Kirlin, Eveline95, Jaime53, Pearl7, Tierra.Trantow, David.Osinski47, Kasandra_Homenick, Mariano_Koch3, Morgan.Kassulke, Linnea59, Aurelie71, Cesar93, Florence99, Franco_Keebler64, Hulda.Macejkovic, Clint27, Donald.Fritsch, Darby_Herzog, Esther.Zulauf61, Bartholome.Bernhard, Delfina_VonRueden68, Jessyca_West and Esmeralda.Mraz57 are the most followed user IDs, each having a follower count of 77.
+• Kenton_Kirlin, Tierra.Trantow, Eveline95, Jaime53 and Kasandra_Homenick are the most followed user IDs, each having a follower count of 77.

 --------------------------------------------------------------------------------------------------------------------------------------------
 ## Most used Hashtags